Monday, December 31, 2012

 Prelude>

 The Prelude> prompt means you are in GHCi.
-GHCi is asking for the path to your "working directory" containing the module you want to load and work with.
+GHCi is asking for the path to your "working directory", in other words, the directory containing the module you want to load and work with.
 Therefore, you will type something similar to the following:

 GHCi, version 9.8.1: https://www.haskell.org/ghc/ :? for help